Neighborhood Cooling Center Capacity and Supply Planner

 The inputs cover the core decision levers: the number of high-risk residents expected each day, how long they tend to stay, how many seats each cooling center offers, and how many centers you can activate.
 Staffing questions appear as shift length and people required per shift, acknowledging that capacity means nothing without folks to unlock doors, greet neighbors, monitor health, and sanitize high-touch surfaces.
 Supplies are represented through hydration needs and cooling kits such as fans, evaporative coolers, or reusable ice packs.
 Together these fields feed the calculations that determine whether your plan can keep pace with the heat emergency.

-The JavaScript processes the form by validating each number, treating negative or missing values as invalid, and guarding against division by zero.
-It calculates hourly seating demand, throughput, staffing shifts, and supplies.
+The calculator validates each number, treats negative or missing values as invalid, and guards against division by zero so a bad input does not produce a misleading capacity estimate.
+It calculates total seats, daily seating throughput, staffing rotations, water demand, and cooling-kit coverage.
 The total seats available is the number of centers multiplied by the seats per center.
 From there, the model estimates how many resident-hours of cooling you can deliver by multiplying seats by daily operating hours.
 Dividing that figure by the average stay reveals the maximum number of visits your current setup can support without overcrowding.
 Hydration needs are assessed by multiplying residents by liters per person, subtracting any water already stockpiled, and then flagging any shortage.
 Cooling kits are compared to the number of people who need active cooling beyond ambient temperature relief, using a simple ratio between kits and the number of individuals each kit can support.
 Staffing coverage is calculated by dividing daily operating hours by shift length to determine how many rotations are required.
-Multiplying rotations by staff per shift yields the total staffing hours necessary to keep the centers running.
+Multiplying rotations by staff per shift yields the total staffing slots necessary to keep the centers running.

 The planner also estimates slack and shortfalls.
 If the expected number of residents exceeds capacity, the result highlights how many additional seats or centers you need.
 Similarly, it computes water deficits in liters and suggests how many standard 19-liter jugs or 500 milliliter bottles are necessary to bridge the gap.
 To keep calculations transparent, the script presents the seat utilization rate and the fraction of hydration needs covered by current supplies.
 Volunteers can use these metrics to prioritize outreach to donors or agencies when the margin of safety is thin.